Blog Banner SVG

 • Misreporting revenue or ignoring consolidated turnover from group entities.

-• Surpassing the ₹100 crore limit, which can lead to the revocation of recognition.
+• Surpassing the limit, which can lead to the revocation of recognition.

 Notes / Fine Print:

-• Grants, research funding, or non-operating income are sometimes treated separately; refer to DPIIT guidelines.
+• Authorities may treat grants, research funding, or non-operating income separately; always refer to DPIIT guidelines for accurate details.

 4. Innovation and Scalability

-The startup should be working on innovative products, processes, or services, or have a scalable business model with high potential for employment generation or wealth creation.
+The startup should be working on innovative products, processes, or services.
+If not, it must have a scalable business model with high potential for employment generation or wealth creation.

 Rationale: This ensures that government support fosters innovation and businesses that can contribute significantly to the economy.